deadthoma5/turingpi/README.md

 print PDF without scaling

+the height of the ethernet/USB port hole (the tallest one) should be 31mm

-note: the cutouts are reversed from actual I/O panel
+note the cutouts are reversed from actual I/O panel